robotology/whole-body-controllers/README.md

 The repository is usually tested and developed on **Ubuntu** and **macOS** operating systems.
 Some functionalities may not work properly on **Windows**.

-- It is suggested to install `whole-body-controllers` and most of its dependencies (namely, `YARP`, `icub-main`, `whole-body-estimators`,`icub-gazebo`,`icub-gazebo-wholebody`, `icub-models`, `gazebo-yarp-plugins`, `blockfactory` and `WB-Toolbox` and their dependencies) using the [robotology-superbuild](https://github.com/robotology/robotology-superbuild) (enable `ROBOTOLOGY_ENABLE_DYNAMICS` option). **Warning**: the superbuild can download and compile the repository also without having Matlab, Simulink and Gazebo installed in the PC, but the functionalities of the repo will be considerably reduced!
+- It is suggested to install `whole-body-controllers` and most of its dependencies (namely, `YARP`, `icub-main`, `whole-body-estimators`,`icub-gazebo`,`icub-gazebo-wholebody`, `icub-models`, `gazebo-yarp-plugins`, `matlab-whole-body-simulator`, `blockfactory` and `WB-Toolbox` and their dependencies) using the [robotology-superbuild](https://github.com/robotology/robotology-superbuild) (enable `ROBOTOLOGY_ENABLE_DYNAMICS` option). **Warning**: the superbuild can download and compile the repository also without having Matlab, Simulink and Gazebo installed in the PC, but the functionalities of the repo will be considerably reduced!
 To access all the features of the repo, install all the [dependencies](https://github.com/robotology/whole-body-controllers/blob/master/README.md#dependencies).
 Also, in the superbuild you have to enable the `ROBOTOLOGY_USES_GAZEBO` and `ROBOTOLOGY_USES_MATLAB` options.

 - Otherwise, after installing all the dependencies, **clone the repository** on your pc by running on a terminal `git clone https://github.com/robotology/whole-body-controllers`, or download the repository.
 Then (on Ubuntu), open a terminal from the folder where you downloaded whole-body-controllers and run: